catzkorn/subscrypt/README.md

 ### Name and Email

-To access the subscription manager, add an email and password
+To access the subscription manager, add an email and password (this is not [user authentication](https://github.com/Catzkorn/subscrypt/blob/main/README.md#user-authentication)).

 ## Testing